ansys/actions/doc/source/migrations/doc_changelog_setup.rst

 |

-If you only want to preview the changelog, but don't want to make changes to ``CHANGELOG.md``, run the following command:
+If you only want to preview the changelog and not make changes to the ``CHANGELOG.md`` file, run the following command:

 .. code:: bash